 If you have any other dapaanz issues - You’ll be able to contact the team through all the normal channels.

-Cutting Edge - We have made the very difficult decision to cancel this year’s Cutting Edge.
-However, we are exploring some online options for Cutting Edge and for dapaanz workshops.
-We will update you as information comes to hand and These online options will provide non-contact opportunity to connect and earn CPD points.
+Cutting Edge - Wemade the very difficult decision to cancel this year’s Cutting Edge.
+However, we are exploring some online options for professional development.
+We will update you as information comes to hand.

 CPD - If you are concerned about meeting your CPD requirements please consider activities such as a Reflective Practice Journal, setting up an online Journal Club or Annotated Journal Articles.
 There is also free online training on Matua Raki and the Werry Centre websites.

-Addiction Standard - There will be a delay in the Addiction Standard given only publishing essential materials is currently allowed (expect it May - though that could be pushed out).
+Addiction Standard - There will be a delay in the Addiction Standard given only publishing essential materials is currently allowed (expect it June).

 Advocacy - We will advocate for how the current situation will impact on you and the people you are working with.
 Please let us know the things you are facing so we can raise these issues.
 Before lock down we met with Minister Clark and spoke about growing the addiction workforce and the barriers to that.
 We also regularly meet with Ministry of Health and Te Hiringa Haurora (previously the Health Promotion Agency) about how you, the workforce, can be better supported.